ddimaria/wmcp/wmcp-360/README.md

 Advisors should **always** consider risk aversion.
 An investor's ability to withstand a loss informs the necessity of a contingent claim (insurance).
 As investor wealth increases, the less chance that a catastrophic event will impact total wealth.

+### Mortality and Longevity Risks

+**Mortality Risk** is the possibility of losing human capital through premature death.
+The probability is low for someone dying young, making life insurance (contingent claim) for young worker relatively cheap.

+Cost of insuring a 46 year old man for 1 year.

+> Probability of dying at 46 is 0.1087% or 0.001087
+>
+> Assume earnings of $150,000/year (nominal) for the next 20 years, the total value of human capital is 20 * $150,000 = $3,000,000.
+>
+> Actuarially Fair Price = Value of Human Capital * Probability of Dying
+>
+> $3,000,000 *  0.001087 = $3,261

+Insurance companies charge a fee, called a **load**.

+> Market Premium = (Actuarially Fair Price)/(1 - Insurance Load)
+>
+> Assuming a 10% load: $3,261/(1 - .1) = $3,623

+As workers get older, their chance of dying increases, and the total value of their human capital decreases.
+In general, Market Premiums increase as workers get older.

+Protecting against mortality risk involves reducing consumption each year by the yearly premium amount (Market Premium).

+**Longevity Risk** is the risk of outliving retirement savings.

+The median longevity ages is 85 for single US males.
+We use a longevity to estimate withdraws from accounts.
+There is a 27.8% chance that a single male will live to 90 and a 10% chance that he lives to age 95.

+**Annuities** hedge against longevity risk.